andrtell/basic-vm/README.md

 Step 2 will install Podman and setup a Firewall on the remote machine.

+Step 2 will be run as the `agent` user.
 You will be prompted for the `sudo` password you provided in step 1.

 Run the remaining playbooks to complete step 2.